 The drama was performed over and over in reality as well as on stage.

 During 44 BC, rumors about assassination began floating around, but Caesar made no effort to protect himself; “shortly before his death he dismissed his personal bodyguard.”
+Did Caesar have a death-wish?
 Caesar was assassinated on March 15 (the Ides of March) 44 BC, at age 56.
 There were 60-80 conspirators, many of whom had been officers in Caesar’s army.
 The chief motive of the conspirators, according to Cary and Scullard, was “a desire to serve the Republic according to their lights.”7

 Reviewing Caesar’s career, Cary and Scullard say that the Republican government failed because it couldn’t “control the chiefs of the professionalized army.”
 So Caesar tried a new system: put the leading general in charge of the government.